Recent advances for quantum classifiers: Experimental progress

 \subsection{Quantum support vector machine and kernel methods}

 In the theory section, we have introduced the quantum support vector machine and some other quantum kernel methods.
-The extensions from classical to quantum domain exhibit some attractive properties including potential exponential speedups for certain tasks.
-In parallel to the theoretical progresses, there are also noteworthy experimental advances and some proof-of-principle physical implementations of these classification models have already been demonstrated in laboratory \cite{Li2015Experimental,Schuld2017Implementing,Blank2020Quantum,Havlicek2019Supervised,Bartkiewicz2020Experimental}.
-Here, we review recent experimental progresses on quantum support vector machine and other quantum classification models based on kernel methods.
+The extensions from the classical to quantum domain exhibit some attractive properties including potential exponential speedups for certain tasks.
+In parallel to the theoretical progress, there are also noteworthy experimental advances and some proof-of-principle physical implementations of these classification models have already been demonstrated in the laboratory \cite{Li2015Experimental,Schuld2017Implementing,Blank2020Quantum,Havlicek2019Supervised,Bartkiewicz2020Experimental}.
+Here, we review recent experimental progress on quantum support vector machines and other quantum classification models based on kernel methods.

 The first experimental demonstration of quantum support vector machines has been reported in Ref. \cite{Li2015Experimental}.
 In this work, the classification of handwritten digits has been experimentally implemented using a small-size quantum circuit.
-Due to limited available qubits, the classification task considered in this experiment was focused on classifying two handwritten digits "$6$" and "$9$".
+Due to limited available qubits, the classification task considered in this experiment was focused on classifying two handwritten digits ``$6$'' and ``$9$''.
 Moreover, a preprocessing of the images was also carried out to reduce the number of features to $2$: the vertical ratio and the horizontal ratio according to the pixels in the left (upper) half over the right (lower) half.
-The preprocessed images corresponding to digits "$6$" and "$9$" are defined to be in the positive and negative classes, respectively.
+The preprocessed images corresponding to digits ``$6$'' and ``$9$'' are defined to be in the positive and negative classes, respectively.
 After these preparations, the quantum support vector machine scheme for this classification task can be delegated to a $4$-qubit nuclear magnetic resonance quantum processor.
 As shown in the paper, the experimental predictions are consistent with the true labels of the handwritten digits.